nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 3 | BT3102 - CAS MA 589 : Computational Statistics
 4 | CS2040 - Cs112 : Introduction to Computer Science 2
 ```
+<div markdown="span" class="alert alert-primary"> :information_source: **Note:**
+The output of this command might differ from the example given, based on the modules added into the selected module
+list.
+For instance, the above output is executed with the following modules in the selected module list: CS2030, CS2040,
+ BT3102, BT4222.

 ### Adding a module mapping